Configuration

 access-groups: [scientists]

-• display-name: the name that will be displayed for the app on the ShinyProxy landing page as well as in the browser tab (once the application is opened);
+• display-name: the name that is displayed for the app on the ShinyProxy landing page as well as in the browser tab (once the application is opened).
+The id is used when no display-name is provided.

 • container-memory-request: